-Wildfires are one of the more common natural disasters in the US.
+(SurvivalDaily.com) – Wildfires are one of the more common natural disasters in the US.
 In 2018, there were over 58,000 fires that burned up more than 8.8 million acres.
-In 2019 so far, there have been over 7,000 in the US that have destroyed more than 170,000 acres of land.
 Most wildfires — approximately 85% — start as a result of humans.
-Things like campfires left unattended, carelessly discarding cigarettes, arson and burning debris, primarily.
+Unattended campfires, carelessly discarded cigarettes, arson and burning debris being the primary human activities that lead to wildfires.

 Unfortunately, wildfires are more than just a nuisance; they can — and do — kill.
 Just one example, the Camp Fire of Paradise, California, was one such event in 2018 where 85 people lost their lives.
 If you’re caught in one, you need to know how to react if you want to maximize your survival chances.